 Best 98-100 Inch TV

 Mixed UsageHome TheaterBright RoomSportsGamingBrightnessBlack LevelColorMotion HandlingGame Mode ResponsivenessProcessing (In Development)Resolution:4kNative Refresh Rate:144HzScreen Finish:GlossyPanel Type:LCDSub-Type:VADolby Vision:YesSee all our test resultsSizes:75" 85" 98"The TCL 98X11L is the best 98-inch TV on the market.
 Not only is it massive, but it's also one of the best Mini LED TVs ever made.
-It's one of the brightest models on the market that easily overcomes glare from indirect light sources, so it's suitable for incredibly bright rooms.
-The TV has incredibly effective local dimming that provides very deep blacks with almost no visible haloing around highlights and subtitles, so the image has amazing depth.
-On top of that, colors are exceptionally vibrant, and highlights really pop out in HDR content, leading to an impressive HDR experience whether you're watching movies or playing video games.
-If you're watching older movies on DVD or heavily compressed streams, the TV's image processing does a good job cleaning up artifacts and upscaling.
-Unfortunately, its accuracy is only alright out of the box, so some enthusiasts will likely want to get it calibrated.
+It's one of the brightest models on the market, easily overcoming glare from indirect light sources, making it suitable for very bright rooms.
+This model has incredibly effective local dimming, providing very deep blacks with almost no visible glow around bright lights and subtitles, resulting in an image with amazing depth.
+On top of that, colors are exceptionally vibrant, and bright areas really pop out in HDR content, leading to an impressive HDR experience whether you're watching movies or playing video games.

-In addition to its outstanding image quality, the TV also offers a huge wealth of features.
-It supports Dolby Vision and HDR10+, and it passes through all major audio formats, so it has excellent compatibility whether you're watching Blu-rays or popular streaming services.
-It has four HDMI 2.1 ports, each capable of 4k @ 144Hz, 1080p @ 288Hz, and VRR, so it pairs well with all modern consoles and even high-end gaming PCs.
-Even though this is a very high-end model, it doesn't have the same crystal clear motion as OLEDs, but pixel transitions are fairly quick for an LED TV, so motion blur isn't too distracting in fast-paced games.
+In addition to its outstanding image quality, the TV also offers a wealth of features.
+It supports Dolby Vision and HDR10+, ensuring excellent compatibility whether you're watching Blu-rays or popular streaming services.
+It has four HDMI 2.1 ports, each capable of 4k @ 144Hz and 1080p @ 288Hz.
+It also supports VRR to reduce screen tearing, making it a good match for all modern consoles and even high-end gaming PCs.
+Even though this is a very high-end model, it doesn't have the same crystal-clear motion as OLEDs, but motion blur isn't too distracting in fast-paced games.
 This is an expensive TV aimed at enthusiasts, so if you're after something more affordable, check out our pick below.

 -